heyjva/support/content/src/cloud/features/cloud-backups.md

 1. **Update to the latest version**: You’ll need to [update](https://www.home-assistant.io/common-tasks/os/#updating-home-assistant) to Home Assistant 2025.1 or above to use automated Cloud backup.
 2. **Navigate to Backups**: Go to [Settings > System > Backups](https://my.home-assistant.io/redirect/backup/) in your Home Assistant installation, then select “Set up backups” and select next.
-3. **Save Your Encryption Key**: Copy and save the provided encryption key (preferably in a password manager) or download the “Emergency kit” and store it somewhere safe, as it’s required to access your backups.
+3. **Save your encryption key**: Copy and save the provided encryption key (preferably in a password manager) or download the “Emergency kit” and store it somewhere safe, as it’s required to access your backups.
-4. **Use Recommended Settings**: These settings will make a backup daily, storing three backups locally, and automatically upload your most recent backup to all integrated locations.
+4. **Use recommended settings**: These settings will make a backup daily, storing three backups locally, and automatically upload your most recent backup to all integrated locations.
 As a Home Assistant Cloud user, your most recent backup will be uploaded automatically.

    **_Note_**: Home Assistant Cloud will only store one backup at a time and will always store your most recently made encrypted backup.

 5. **Complete Your First Backup**: Once settings are chosen, the creation of your first backup starts immediately.

-## Disable Home Assistant Cloud backups
+## Disabling Home Assistant Cloud backups

 If you do not want to upload your backups to Home Assistant Cloud.
 Navigate to the Home Assistant [Backups settings page](https://my.home-assistant.io/redirect/backup_config/), and under “Locations” turn off Home Assistant Cloud.